MediaBrowser/Emby.ApiClient/README.md

 ```

-When the user wishes to logout of the individual server, simply call apiClient.Logout as normal.

 If the user wishes to connect to a new server, simply use the Connect overload that accepts an address.

 ``` c#